THE HEDGE ARTS PROJECT. INSPIRING CREATIVITY THROUGH NATURE.

 Hear our founder Bernadette McBride being interviewed live on BBC Radio Merseyside: https://www.bbc.co.uk/programmes/p062cst1#play simply go to 01:23 mins along on the programme to hear the interview!

-Also, please see the blog to read all about our first outdoor writing workshop and to view the event photos.
+Also, please see the blog to read all about our outdoor writing workshop series and to view the first event photos.
 Thanks to all who attended :)

 The next event will take place at the University of Liverpool for Wellbeing Week 2018 - see the UoL website for details.